Our response to coronavirus and COVID-19

 COVID-19 Emergency Outreach Fund

-Many of our ministry partners are facing additional challenges in providing critical resources and services to our vulnerable neighbors across Charlotte.
+Many of our ministry partners are facing additional challenges in providing critical resources and services to our vulnerable neighbors across Charlotte and around the world.
 Support our ministry partners’ immediate and sustained responses to the coronavirus pandemic.
 Click here to find a complete list of allocations to date.

 Mail a check: